 Joe & Press held The Union Terminal Together as a Maintenance Carpenters from 1939-1955.

-Retelling how after the war upon returning to their jobs at The Union Terminal in the Spring of1946 he and a co-worker fixed the leaking roof of the Union Terminal Clock that had been going on at that point for two years.
+Listen below as Jow Haworth tells of how after the war upon returning to their jobs at The Union Terminal in the Spring of1946 he and a co-worker fixed the leaking roof of the Union Terminal Clock that had been going on at that point for two years.

 Instead, two men from the Greatest Generation did the following to fix the leaking roof of the Cincinnati Union Terminal Clock in one and a half days with no additional cost to the Terminal, no need for scaffolding outside the building.
-The option being pursued.

 Hear his tale from 1946 of how he and his coworker, Press, made the decision, got materials, and built a scaffold on top of the catwalk behind the Union Terminal's East Facing Glass Windows and famous art deco clock in order to reglaze the roof above the clock.
 But "the windows were all rusted shut and had to be taken apart and oiled first."

 Warning: Curse words, his color commentary gets quite vivid sometimes.
 It should be noted that during the interview the Cincinnati Bengals are playing on the TV, so more, many more curse words will be heard.

 Classic Joe Haworth at 11:17.
 A man who gave everything to others, life, his Country & The Church, only after giving so much could one elicit classic Joe Haworth humor...

 This interview is given to the Public and Cincinnati Union Terminal for historical purposes from the Kathy Haworth Stegman Family in Cincinnati.